CAIMEOX/CommandLisp/design.md

 - **Vm Module (`Vm`)**
   - Features a simulator, specifically a stack virtual machine, for CASM.
 Note: It remains incomplete and is currently unable to handle syscalls.
+  - Real VM is a virtual machine based on function pointer which is much more related to Minecraft memory structure.

 - **Arch Module (`Arch`)**
   - Serves as a trans-compiler, converting CASM into a command system.